A campus guide for the Concordia foodie

 “Their garlic potatoes and tofu sandwiches are also fabulous, and don’t even get me started on their vegan brownie — it’s a godsend and an ideal end of term pick-me-up.
 Their sandwiches are also sold at Le Frigo Vert.”

-Daily dinners for under $10: from lasagne to beef vindaloo
+Daily dinners for under $10: from chickpea tagine to maple glazed pork

-Beyond the salad and pizza bar, you will also find a variety of warm dishes such as butter chicken, oven jerk pork, sage chicken curry and lamb tajine.
+Beyond the salad and pizza bar, you will also find a variety of warm dishes such as chickpea tagine, maple and mustard glazed pork and chicken teriyaki stir-fry, as well as many vegan options.

 Totally free: vegan-friendly lunch